This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Spray WHITE VINEGAR and sprinkle some BAKING SODA evenly on the surface.
 The vinegar will react with baking soda, creating a fizzy cleaner that will loosen up grime and grease.

-2. Put a few drops of your DISH SOAP in HOT WATER and dip a clean towel in it then wringing it out lightly so it’s wet but not dripping.
+2. Put a few drops of your DISH SOAP in HOT WATER and dip a clean towel in it.
+Then wring it out lightly so it’s wet but not dripping.

 3. Spread the towel on the surface and let it rest for 10-15 minutes.
 The steam from the hot towel will help to “steam clean” your stovetop and rehydrate any baked-on gunk, and the dish soap will help cut through greasy messes.
 In the meantime, you can go and get a steam bath yourself.